 Most of these cleaners are sold in powder form, so they will need to be mixed with water before you can use them.
 Try to create a paste — this is best achieved by taking a tablespoon of cleaning powder and gradually adding drops of water to it.
 Aim for a consistency like toothpaste.

 If you aren’t using a powder cleaner, you can move straight onto the next step.

 2. Apply to Sink

-Get a clean cloth and apply some cleaner or paste.
-Then work in the same direction as the grain in your sink’s surface.
-Rub back and forth in the same direction — keep adding more solution until the scratch is gone.
+Use a clean cloth to apply some of the cleaner or paste.
+Work in the same direction as the grain of your sink’s surface by rubbing back and forth.
+Keep adding more of the cleaning solution until the scratch is gone.

 How to Clean Stainless Steel Sinks Naturally

 1. Club Soda

 Club soda is an excellent way to clean your sink and restore its shine without risking any damage.
 You simply need to plug the drain and then pour enough club soda into the sink to cover the bottom.